-These Lasagna Rolls are a fabulous alternative to the typical layered lasagna.
-Filled with spinach, ricotta and prosciutto, the flavor is unforgettable!
+These Lasagna Rolls, filled with spinach, ricotta, and prosciutto, are a fabulous alternative to the typical layered lasagna.
+The flavor is unforgettable!

 This delectable twist on lasagna uses a few bowls and pans, and is probably not the swiftest dinner idea in the midst of our unprecedented heat wave.
 I went ahead and baked it anyway.
 My daughter ADORES this pasta, so it was worth seeing her smile when she saw these lasagna rolls come out of the oven.
 I have mentioned before that she avoids most meats, but the diced up prosciutto does not seem to bother her sensitive palate.
 Mums the word on this secret ingredient.